takenet/messaginghub-docs/docs/en/content-types/select.md

 |-------------------------------------------|-------------------------------------------|
 | application/vnd.lime.select+json | [Lime.Messaging.Contents.Select](https://github.com/takenet/lime-csharp/blob/master/src/Lime.Messaging/Contents/Select.cs) |

-Allows sending an option menu to customers to make a choice.
-The header and the options are kind of type, it is possible to define a document that may be delivered to the chatbot when the customer makes a choice (depending on the channel support).
-The options can be optionally numbered.
+Allows sending an text menu to customers to make a choice.
+It is possible to define a document that may be delivered to the chatbot when the customer selects an option - depending on the channel support.
+The options can also be optionally numbered.

 Some channels support the options scope limitation, which determines for how much time they are valid for the user selection.
-For example, in some cases, the sent options can only be selected by the customer at that time and may disappear after the choice.
+For example, in some cases, the sent options can only be selected by the customer at that time and must disappear after the choice.
 In this case, the scope is **immediate**.
 In others, the options are valid for the selection at any time, and the scope is **persistent**.

 For more details, check the [LIME protocol](http://limeprotocol.org/content-types.html#select) specification.